A PhD position is available at the University of Freiburg, Department of Biochemistry & Functional Proteomics, Freiburg, Germany

 Supervisor: Prof. Dr. B. Warscheid (bettina.warscheidATbiologie.uni-freiburg.de)

 Required subject specific skills and expertise: a master’s degree in biology, biochemistry or a related discipline.
-Experience in proteomics/mass spectrometry and molecular genetics is advantageous but not mandatory.
+Experience in proteomics/mass spectrometry and a strong interest in bioinformatics are advantageous but not mandatory.

 Starting date: April 1, 2019